innovation-lab-prague/booking/README.md

 ## Options

-### Repeating Events
+### Recurring Events
-add parameter: ```id``` and set the same id values for event.
+add parameter: ```dow``` and specify recuring day of event within week.
+0 - Sunday, 1 - Monday, 2...
+6 - Saturday.
+Do not add date in ```start``` or ```end``` parameters.

 Please be aware, that repeating meetings are accepted in exceptional cases only.
 In case of such request, please notify Area Owner.

 Example:
 ```
-  { id: 999, resourceId: 'A-ROUNDTABLE', title: 'Repeating Event / Stan.', start: '2018-06-09T16:00:00' },
-  { id: 999, resourceId: 'A-ROUNDTABLE', title: 'Repeating Event / Stan.', start: '2018-06-16T16:00:00' },
+  { title: 'Repeating Event / Stan.', dow: [ 1 ], start: '10:00:00', end: '10:30:00', resourceId: 'A-ROUNDTABLE',},
 ```

 ### All Day Event